 Upright and Wrapped Tight

-Upright is best for baby's brain development, hip development (legs out straddled around the babywearer's body), breathing, spine development, and visibility.
-When leaning forward you should be able to easily kiss baby's forehead.
 Carrying baby upright allows baby to move his or her head easily without having to work against gravity.
-Babies carried upright show much better head control earlier than those not carried or carried in a cradle carry, which is considered a forced position.
+Babies carried upright show much better head control.
+Earlier than those not carried or carried in a cradle carry, which is considered a forced position.

-A baby carrier should give baby the in arms secure feeling.
-The carrier needs to embrace baby tightly.
-When leaning forward baby should not fall into the fabric of the carrier but rather babywearer and baby need to be one movement.
-If baby falls into the fabric your carrier needs to be tightened.
+A baby carrier should give the baby the secure feeling of being held in your arms.
+The carrier needs to embrace your baby tightly.
+When leaning forward baby should not fall into the fabric of the carrier but rather the babywearer and baby need to be one movement.
+If your baby falls into the fabric, your carrier needs to be tightened.

-Make sure baby's face is visible to you at all times.
-Take time to snuggle baby frequently and gently check on baby's breathing.
+Make sure baby’s face is visible to you at all times.
+Take time to snuggle your baby frequently and gently check on your baby’s breathing.

 To cradle or not to cradle

 See new research from professionals at hipdysplasia.org.
 It beautifully shows what we have been teaching for years.
 The cradle carry is a high risk carry for positional asphyxiation but also for the healthy hip development.
 Best practice is upright embraced tight!
-Click on the link to see how the Babywearing Institute and experts agree on what constitutes safest practice in babywearing.
-Perfect illustrations of good baby carriers by experts
+Click on the link to see how the experts agree on what constitutes safest practice in babywearing.
+Perfect illustrations of good baby carriers by experts.

 Certified Babywearing Educators